 How long does editing take?

 Duration depends a great deal on the amount of work that your manuscript needs, its length, the time you take to go through each stage of edits, and to a certain extent, by when you wish to have it completed.
-Until I can give you a clearer idea, for every 30,000 words you can conservatively work on a maximum of three weeks for each stage of editing (line, copy, and proofreading).
+Contact me and together we'll work out an approximate time-frame depending on your needs.

 What about communication?